adonisjs/v6-docs/content/docs/guides/installation.md

 - We remove support for serving static files.
 - Do not configure the views layer and vite.
-- Turn off XSS and CSRF protection, and enable CORS protection.
+- Turn off XSS and CSRF protection and enable CORS protection.
 - Use the ContentNegotiation middleware to send HTTP responses in JSON.

 The API starter kit is configured with session-based authentication.
 However, if you wish to use tokens-based authentication, you can use the `--auth-guard` flag.